mtn/sorrel/README.md

 # sorrel

-Sorrel is a lisp interpreter based on [mal](https://github.com/kanaka/mal).
+Sorrel is a full-featured lisp interpreter based on [mal](https://github.com/kanaka/mal).